kurcontko/mr-profinet/README.md

 ## Features
 * Scans PROFINET devices in your network
-* Utilizes Raw Sockets with Winpcap for efficient and accurate scanning
+* Utilizes Raw Sockets with Winpcap for fast and efficient scanning
 * Simple and straightforward FSM for scanning PROFINET-DCP frames

 ## Project Status